 This is where we map a port on the host system to the necessary port used inside the container.
 Inside the Vaultwarden container the software uses port 80.
 Specify which port you’re using on the host on the left where I’ve specified XXXX.
 Any valid port should work fine.
 IMPORTANT – you’ll need to note which port you’ve chosen to open it in your firewall and specify it in your reverse proxy’s settings.

 Now let’s add the environment variables we’ll be adding into the file to help customize our Vaultwarden configuration.
 Note, these are not the only possible variables Vaultwarden has available for us to use.
-These are simply the ones I have find the most necessary.
+These are simply the ones I find the most necessary.
 You can consult the Vaultwarden environment variable documentation, if you wish, for additional options.

 This collection of settings deal with the configuration of Valutwarden itself.